 The procedure covers complaints about the services that the organisation provides to the public, and complaints about the staff and volunteers involved in delivering those services.
 Complaints regarding discrimination and victimisation will also be investigated under this complaints procedure.

 Assistance, where possible, will be offered to all parties in a complaint procedure to ensure equality of representation.
 Further guidance is available from the Charity Commission.

 All complaints will be kept confidential to the parties concerned unless a concern is raised in relation to a safeguarding matter or in relation to serious criminality in which case we reserve the right to escalate the matter to relevant authorities.
-However, the complaint will normally be made known to the Chief Executive who will discuss the matter with the Calvert Trust Exmoor Board of Trustees where necessary.
+However, the complaint will normally be made known to the Centre Director who will discuss the matter with the Calvert Trust Exmoor Board of Trustees where necessary.

 Exceptions to Above

 We understand situations resulting in complaints can be difficult for all involved.
 We aim to ensure the process is reasonable, proportionate and transparent.
 This policy and the related process should be followed in all circumstances.
 Calvert Trust Exmoor reserve the right to refuse to accept a complaint (under this policy) if it is deemed vexatious, repetitive or motivated by racist, sexist, homophobic or other discriminatory attitudes, or where the complaint threatens or abuses Calvert Trust Exmoor staff/volunteers.